 I nodded and she stood up.
-I swore she wobbled a bit when she hit her feet before righting herself and walking down the alley between the field desks and out to our motor pool.
-A few dozen vehicles were lined up in neat rows.
-My truck was first, and I walked over to the driver's door, sand and rocks crunching beneath my feet.
-The door stood open, and Sgt.
-Borman was in the driver's seat trying to turn the engine over.
+I swore she wobbled a bit when she hit her feet before righting herself and walking down the alley between the field desks and out the tent flap.
+I hope the medics give her something.